 The Washington Jaycees had bigger plans.
 They wanted to finance a $10,000 playground in the center of the flat area, a centerpiece of the park.
 The club’s initial vision was an eight-piece playground surrounded by a chain link fence.

-Sidewalks were later added around Wenger Shelter, as well as shuffleboard lanes and horseshoe pits.
+Sidewalks were later added around the Wenger Shelter, as well as shuffleboard lanes and horseshoe pits.
 A planned putting green and croquet court never materialized.

 Also, in the 1990s, a paved path was created through the park as part of the citywide recreational trail project.

 The Jaycees playground survived for over thirty years, allowing multiple generations of families to enjoy the facility.
-By the mid-2000s, however, the equipment had become quite run down and was replaced with a newer, more modern play area.
+By the mid-2000s, however, the equipment had become quite run-down and was replaced with a newer, more modern play area.

 EAST SIDE OF LINCOLN STREET